kernel-paniccc/neonCloud/README.md

-neonCloud - this is my simple pet-project. it represents a 2fa data storeusing a flask.
+neonCloud - this is my simple pet-project.
+It's represents a 2fa data storeusing a flask.
 (Cloud on flask)